You want to create a Google Form for one of your use cases. It could be to:

-8. A window will appear, asking you to specify QR Code image size and format.
-Specify these details and click Export
+8. A window will appear.
+Here, specify the QR Code image size and format.
+Once done, click on Export.

 That’s it.
 The QR Code for your Google Form will be downloaded in the specified format and size.
 But before you go ahead to add this QR Code to your print media campaign, you must follow some best practices.

 D. Best practices for a Google Form QR Code